slava-basko/container/README.md

 # Dependency Injection Container

-For those who understand what it is and crave simplicity.
+For those who understand what it is and strive for simplicity.

+Zero dependencies and PHP 7.1+.

 ## Features
 * Simple API: Container API is as simple as regular array API.